 Two percent (2%) of Allen County youth carried a weapon (such as a gun, knife or club) on school property in the past month.
-13% of youth had been hit, slapped, or physically hurt by an adult or caregiver in the past month.
-41% of youth had been bullied in the past year.
+Thirteen percent (13%) of youth had been hit, slapped, or physically hurt by an adult or caregiver in the past month.
+Forty-one percent (41%) of youth had been bullied in the past year.
 Over one-quarter (27%) of youth purposefully hurt themselves by cutting, scratching, burning, hitting or biting, increasing to 33% of females.
 Nearly one-tenth (9%) of youth had purposefully hurt themselves 10 or more times.